Abdelrhman-Hosny/MachineLearningNotes/NLP/NLP-Transformers-LewisTunstall/ch3.md

 - A study fllowing the release of BERT revealed that **performance** can be **improved** by **modifying the pretraining scheme**.
 - RoBERTa is **trained longer**, on **larger batches w/ more training data**, it also **drops the NSP task**.
+- Even if you have the same memory, you can do **gradient accumulation**.
 - These changes improved the performance significantly **compared to the original BERT model**.

 ****